MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 For the `Pauli` and `Result` types, there are actually Python enums defined such that you could pass those values directly if you want to.
 See [qsharp.Pauli](https://docs.microsoft.com/python/qsharp-core/qsharp.pauli?azure-portal=true!) and [qsharp.Result](https://docs.microsoft.com/python/qsharp-core/qsharp.result?azure-portal=true!).

 Passing a previously defined callable such as an operation as argument is possible in Python host programs.
-You can see an example of passing callables to Q# in the [samples](https://github.com/microsoft/Quantum/blob/main/samples/interoperability/python/tomography-sample.ipynb).
+You can see an example of passing callables to Q# in the [Quantum Process Tomography with Q# and Python sample](https://github.com/microsoft/Quantum/blob/main/samples/interoperability/python/tomography-sample.ipynb).

 #### Using Q# code from other projects or packages